 - 1 15-oz can chickpeas, rinsed and drained

-- 1 – 2 cups chopped fresh baby spinach or other green such as kale or Swiss Chard.
-You can also use frozen spinach!
+- 1 – 2 cups chopped fresh baby spinach or kale.
+(Tip: You can also use frozen spinach!)

 - Optional – Cooked brown rice or quinoa

 - Heat the water or broth in a large soup pot over medium-high heat.
 Add onion and cook for 3 minutes until onion is a bit soft, add the garlic, ginger, allspice, and cayenne.
 Cook for 1 minute more.

 - Add the broth and sweet potatoes, and bring to a boil.
 Reduce heat to low, cover and simmer for 15 minutes.

 - In a bowl, whisk the peanut butter and water.
 Add to the sweet potato stew along with the tomato paste, chickpeas, and spinach.
 Cook for 10 minutes or until heated through.

 - Serve over rice or quinoa if desired